prometheus/codemirror-promql/README.md

 This should create a tab in your browser with the development app that contains CodeMirror Next with the PromQL plugin.

+### Autocompletion

-**Note:** The autocompletion feature has 3 different modes, each requiring a different setup:
+The autocompletion feature has 3 different modes, each requiring a different setup:

  * **lsp**: This mode requires starting a Prometheus server and the [promql-langserver](https://github.com/prometheus-community/promql-langserver) with the following configuration:
  ```yaml